 This is the question.
 And I invite you to start asking it--for Wednesday

-morning is just the beginning of an era of citizen involvement
+morning is just the beginning of an era of citizen involvement that must go

 on for the rest of our lives.
 This citizen involvement will have many facets